Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 NHS Trust fined £800,000 due to systemic issues leading to neonatal death

-We follow the ongoing developments in relation to the inadequacy of care at Nottingham University Hospitals and we were saddened to read that the Trust have admitted failings in the care of baby Wynter, who died at 23 minutes old.
+We follow the ongoing developments concerning the inadequacy of care at Nottingham University Hospitals and we were saddened to read that the Trust have admitted failings in the care of baby Wynter, who died at 23 minutes old.
 This resulted in the NHS Trust being fined £800,000 after Nottingham Magistrates’ Court heard how a “catalogue of failings” exposed both Wynter and her mother, Sarah, to “significant risk of harm”.

 The Care Quality Commission issued this criminal prosecution, having only done so once before, following the East Kent maternity scandal.